ToriClient/Tori-Client-Bug-Tracker/README.md

 You can head over to our [discord server](discord.gg/toriclient) and either ask in the questions channel, or open a ticket.

 ### What if I find a severe security vurnerability that I want to be addressed privately?
-You can head over to our [discord server](discord.gg/toriclient) and open a ticket there so our staff team can review it privately.
+You can head over to our [discord server](discord.gg/toriclient) and open a ticket there so our staff team can review it privately, or email us at support@toriclient.com.

 ### What if I just want to resolve a general issue privately?
 You can open a ticket in our [discord server](discord.gg/toriclient), however we highly recommend you open an issue here so that other people that might encounter the same issue can have an idea on what to do.
 If you think your issue is rare and can't happen to anyone else, you'd be surprised.